777arc/textbook/content/sync.rst

    :align: center
    :target: ../_static/time-sync-interpolated-samples.svg

 Hopefully the reason we need to interpolate inside of the time-sync block is becoming clear, these extra samples will let us take into account a fraction of a sample delay.
-To actually use this in our time synchronizer, we only have to modify one line, the first line inside the while loop:
+To actually use this in our time synchronizer, we only have to modify one line; change the first line inside the while loop to become:

 .. code-block:: python

- out[i_out] = samples_interpolated[i_in*16 + int(mu*16)] # grab what we think is the "best" sample
+ out[i_out] = samples_interpolated[i_in*16 + int(mu*16)]

 We did a couple things here.
 First, we can't just use :code:`i_in` as the input sample index anymore, we have to multiply it by 16 because we interpolated our input samples by 16.
 Recall that :code:`mu` is the variable the feedback loop is adjusting, it represents the delay that leads to us sampling at the right moment.
 Also recall that after we calculated the new value of :code:`mu`, we added the integer part to :code:`i_in`.
 Well now we are going to use the remainder part, which is a float from 0 to 1, and it represents the fraction of a sample we need to delay by.
 Before we weren't able to delay by a fraction of a sample, but now we are, at least in increments of 16ths of a sample.
 So what we do is multiply :code:`mu` by 16, to figure out how many samples of our interpolated signal we need to delay by.
 And then we have to round that number, since the value in the brackets ultimately is an index and must be an integer.
 If this paragraph didn't make sense, try to go back to the initial Mueller and Muller clock recovery code, and also read the comments next to each line of code.